Experienced users often stick to one brand when it comes to scopes.

 In fact, that’s partially why many people in the US prefer Leupold.
 Actually, the US-made scopes may perform better, especially when handling recoil.
 However, Vortex scopes are no less durable than Leupold ones.

-In addition, as I previously mentioned, both companies offer lifetime warranties for their products, though I believe Vortex’s are more expansive.
+Additionally, as I previously stated, both businesses provide lifetime guarantees for their goods, although I think Vortex’s are more comprehensive.

 Look and Feel